Immersive-Collective/dcl-pixel-canvas-api/README.md

 # dcl-pixel-canvas-api
- Forked DCL pixel canvas with tetris cube structures elevators, and color picker following player.
+ Forked DCL pixel canvas, added tetris cube structures elevators, and color picker following the player.
  Needs game of life generative system to be implemented for more interesting interactions.

  - Canvas API needs collection to be made with *posX*, *posY* and *hexColor* fields